bblabNTU/pi_soft_reboot/README.md

 # pi_soft_reboot

-To shutdown or reboot Raspberry Pi (4 in my case) by a momentary power switch, so you won't damage your SD card when unplugging the power supply
+To shutdown or reboot Raspberry Pi (4 in my case) by a momentary power switch, so you don't need to unplug the cord which might damage your SD card

 ## Table of Contents